analogdevicesinc/doctools/docs/packaging.rst

 To host a cluster of self-hosted runners, the recommended approach is to use systemd services, instead of for example, podman-compose.

-Below is a suggested systemd service at *~/.config/systemd/user/podman-doctools@.service*.
+Below is a suggested systemd service at *~/.config/systemd/user/podman-public-doctools@.service*.

 ::

    [Unit]
-   Description=Podman adi_doctools ci %i
+   Description=Podman public doctools ci %i Wants=network-online.target
-   Wants=network-online.target
    After=network-online.target